Read how ClickAndBuy betting work

 Their best attribute is acting as a central hub for all of your online transactions.
 Rather than inputting your credit card number or bank account information into a treasure trove of different sites, you instead need to register that intel with one—your e-wallet.
 You can then use that account to pay for everything, without ever having to re-enter your most sensitive information.

 This is ideal for anyone who has considered—or is already—using multiple sportsbooks.
 E-wallets can act as one payment method, both on deposits and withdrawals, for all your accounts.
 It even makes book-to-book transactions easier, assuming you’re willing to wait a little longer, because you can transfer money from one site to your e-wallet then to another site without incurring any demonstrative fees.

 ClickAndBuy has now been closed for years, and it’s shuddering is a cautionary tale for those interested in betting by way of e-wallets: Always choose the most established, recognizable brands.
 They’re much less likely to go out of business, which means you won’t have to worry about figuring out how to recoup active balances from a company that’s about to close their doors.

 Alternatives to ClickAndBuy?

-Yes, the closing of ClickAndBuy should be a teaching moment for you.
-It is a reminder that you need to extensively research the best e-wallets, prioritizing the most reputable and longest-active ones, so that you don’t find yourself in an awkward situation.
+This should serve as a reminder that you need to extensively research the best e-wallets, prioritizing the most reputable and longest-active ones, so that you don’t find yourself in an awkward situation.
 But ClickAndBuy’s failure should not be a motive for you to abandon e-wallet services altogether.
 They are among the most secure online payment methods you can use.
 And for those who still wish to have a hard copy of their card, most of these options can provide you with one, so you’re able to use it not just at sportsbooks, but at ATMs and on everyday in-person spending elsewhere.